petitstrawberry/scarlet-ui/README.md

 # ScarletUI

-ScarletUI is a declarative UI framework for Scarlet applications.
+ScarletUI is a cross-platform declarative UI framework for Rust applications.
 The public application crate is `scarlet-ui`; implementation and platform backends are split into local crates so the UI core does not depend on SWS or desktop window libraries.